sagebeme/100-java-basics-advance/day01/README.md

 - [ ] Completed Band Name Generator project
 - [ ] Committed code to Git

+## 📂 Code Examples

+This day includes starter and completed code examples:
+- **`_start/`** - Starting code with TODO comments and learning notes
+- **`_end/`** - Completed solutions with detailed explanations

+Check these folders to see the progression from start to finish and learn from the learning curve notes!

 ## 🚀 Next Steps
 After completing Day 1, you should be comfortable with:
 - Declaring and initializing variables